UBNanosatLab/startracker/catalog_gen/README.md

 ###gendb_brightness.py
 input:
-- constelation database where stars are arranges by distance from the first star
+- constelation database where stars are arranged by distance from the first star
 - maximum acceptable error in star magnitude

 output: